Resources

 If you are operating a business that sells food that will be ready to eat, either as a catering operation, food truck or “ghost kitchen” style business you will be licensed by the Genesee County Health Department (GCHD)

-As a Flint Food Works kitchen user you may work with our team to complete these documents and we can help you navigate through the various manuals and applications to make it easier to understand.
+As a Flint Food Works kitchen user you will work with our team to complete these documents and we can help you navigate through the various manuals and applications to make it easier to understand.

 !!
 The Documents in each of the sections below do not need to be printed if you plan on working directly with the Flint Food Works to obtain your license.
 We will handle all of that with you using our online forms.